Estimate Time4 min

 2. Are you considering a Roth conversion?

 If you've been thinking about converting, it may make sense to consider getting it done now, especially if your retirement account balances are down.
-That's because the tax bill created by converting to a Roth is based on the amount converted.
-With stock prices down, the same number of shares may be converted for less money than it would have cost last year.
+That's because the tax bill created by converting to Roth is based on the amount converted.
+If the price of the securities you intend to convert has gone down, the same number of shares/securities may be converted for less money than it would have cost last year.

 3. Make sure you've contributed to tax-advantaged accounts

 Some account types like IRAs and HSAs allow contributions for the past year until the tax-filing deadline in April.
-However, for HSAs, waiting until April may mean making a contribution outside of payroll deductions, potentially incurring FICA taxes that could have otherwise been avoided if the contribution had been made by December 31 of the previous year.
+However, for HSAs, waiting until April may mean contributing outside of payroll deductions, potentially incurring FICA taxes that could have otherwise been avoided if the contribution had been made by the last business day of the previous year.
 Other types of retirement accounts like 401(k)s have clear deadlines at the end of the year.

 Tip: If you get a year-end bonus, you may be able to direct some of it into your workplace retirement plan.

 If you're also saving for education, keep those deadlines in mind too.
-Some states' 529 plan accounts have a year-end deadline in order to get state tax breaks.
+Some states' 529 plan accounts have a year-end deadline to get state tax breaks.

 4. Could charitable contributions lower your tax bill this year?

-A required minimum distribution (RMD) refers to mandatory withdrawals from qualified retirement plans like traditional IRAs that kick in once a saver reaches age 72.
-Your first RMD deadline is April 1 in the year after you turn 72.
+A required minimum distribution (RMD) refers to mandatory withdrawals from qualified retirement plans like traditional IRAs that kick in once a saver reaches age 73.
+Your first RMD deadline is April 1 in the year after you turn 73.
 All subsequent RMDs must be taken by December 31.
-Missing those deadlines can be costly with a 50% penalty on withdrawls not taken.
+Missing those deadlines can be costly with a 25% penalty on withdrawals not taken.
+(The penalty may be reduced if the taxpayer takes the missed distributions in a specific timeframe.1)

 Note that if you delay your first RMD until April, you'll have to take 2 RMDs your first year—and pay taxes on them.
 The first will still have to be taken by April 1; the second, by December 31.